kaascevich/Brainflip/Docs/Bugs.md

 # 🐞 Known Bugs

 - [ ] Program menu refreshes like mad when running a program
+- [ ] Turning on toolbar button shapes turns the run button blue (????)

 ## Squashed
 - [x] Highlighting the current instruction is nonfunctional